 Questions on anvi’o snakemake workflows?
 You can ask

-If you used anvi’o only for metagenomic binning or for the refinement of genomes, please consider citing this study, too.
+If you used anvi’o for metagenomic binning or for the refinement of genomes, please consider citing this study, too:

 Questions on binning practices?
 You can ask